Chiisakobee: Publication

-Volume list
+In October 2025, Abrams ComicArts announced that it had licensed the manga for English release in North America under its Kana imprint, with the first volume set to be released on June 23, 2026.

+Volumes

 Reception

 Chiisakobee received an Excellence Award at the 17th Japan Media Arts Festival in 2013.
 The manga won the Fauve D'Angoulême - Prix de la Série at the Angoulême International Comics Festival in 2017.